 The night before enlisting in the US Army on July 4, 1969, he attended his first major music concert: Jimi Hendrix playing at the Waikiki Bowl.
 He was so inspired by this concert and the music of Jimi Hendrix, that he dedicated himself to music and playing guitar.

-After basic training, he was sent to Viet Nam (the day after his 20th birthday), where he served with the 25th Combat Engineer Battalion in Lai Khe, building roads and clearing land in the jungle.
+After basic training, he was sent to Viet Nam (the day after his 20th birthday), where he served with units attached to the 20th Combat Engineer Brigade in Lai Khe, building roads and clearing land in the jungle.
 An Army entertainment service director heard him playing guitar at one of the service clubs, and suggested that he form a band to perform for troops in the field: for two months, Kimo and his band, “The Soul Coordinators”, traveled to remote areas throughout South Vietnam, setting up their drums and amplifiers in jungle mud, often with their music competing with artillery fire.

 He and his band performed in hospital corridors, in dayrooms, at officer club picnics and anywhere that would make a difference in the lives of those who were serving.
 Kimo received a special award directly from General Creighton Abrams for his service to the morale and well- being of soldiers fighting in Vietnam.